 This new extreme fast charge technology breaks down the barriers to electric vehicle adoption.
 EVs have been challenged primarily due to their limited range and drivers' "range anxiety," long charge times, and high cost.
-Now, Enevate's silicon Li-ion battery technology in EV cells (NCM-based) can be charged in 5 minutes at up to a tested 10C charging rate to 75% capacity with uncompromised range and energy densities of over 750 Wh/L, where conventional graphite cells suffer significant degradation with extreme fast charging.
+Now, Enevate's groundbreaking silicon Li-ion battery technology in EV cells (NCM-based) can be charged in 5 minutes at up to a tested 10C charging rate to 75% capacity with uncompromised range and energy densities of over 750 Wh/L, where conventional graphite cells suffer significant degradation with extreme fast charging.

 This 5-minute charging allows flow-through charging stations where EV drivers wait just a few minutes to "fill up" just as they would with regular gas stations.
 In addition, with such short charging times, smaller batteries can be used in some EVs making them much more affordable.

 "The benefits of Enevate's silicon-dominant HD-Energy Technology enable next-generation features that take EVs to the next level," says Founder & Chief Technology Officer Dr. Benjamin Park.
 "Extreme fast charges for very short and convenient charging times, higher energy density leading to longer driving ranges, and cold temperature operation with inherent safety advantages make this technology ideal for electric vehicles."

 Enevate's HD-Energy battery technology can safely charge and discharge down to -40°C and capture more energy during regenerative braking, extending their range in cold climates.
 A key safety benefit is that Enevate's HD-Energy Technology is inherently resistant to lithium-plating during fast charge and also during charging in low temperatures, which is a major challenge for conventional graphite Li-ion cells.